 This is an ideal workshop to bring along a spouse, son or daughter or partner.
 Non-photographic companions may join the group sessions and meals but are not involved in the critique or review sessions.
 Companion supplement is $250.

-Daily class sessions are held at Peter Turnley’s apartment in New York's Upper West Side.
-Getting to class and then exploring the city is easy since Peter’s apartment is conveniently located two blocks from the #1 and a short walk from the B,C Natural History Museum subway stops, within easy commuting distance from all parts of Manhattan.
+Daily class sessions are held in the Broadway Meeting room of the Hotel Belleclaire in New York's Upper West Side.
+Getting to class and then exploring the city is easy since it is conveniently located two blocks from the #1 and a short walk from the B,C Natural History Museum subway stops, within easy commuting distance from all parts of Manhattan.

 Try to arrive on Saturday.
 The first workshop session will begin at 2pm on Sunday, but arriving Saturday morning will give you an evening to get acclimated before the workshop begins on Sunday.